Rehan3101/FceRecognition/README.md

 7. your attendance is visible, you can also export the details and make a new csv file by export button.
 8. you can update and delete database in **"Student Details"** by the given buttons.
-9. Can access the other buttons for About developer, support and a exit button.
+9. Can access the other buttons for **About developer, support and a exit button**.